cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

       commit
     ```

-2. Enable SRv6 for VRF carrots and redistribute connected/static
+4. Enable SRv6 for VRF carrots and redistribute connected/static
     Next we add VRF *carrots* into BGP and enable SRv6 to the ipv4 and ipv6 address family with the command *`segment-routing srv6`*.
-In addition we will tie the VRF to the SRv6 locator *`MyLocator`* configured in an earlier lab.
+In addition we will tie the VRF to the SRv6 locator *`MyLocator`* configured in Lab 1.

    On **xrd07** we will need to redistribute both the connected and static routes to provide reachability to Rome and its additional prefixes.
 For **xrd07** we will add *`redistribute connected`* to VRF *radish* and both *`redistribute connected`* and *`redistribute static`* for VRF *carrots*.